Henry G. Martin

-Henry G. Martin (Henry Goule Martin) (3 April 1952 – 13 May 2022) was a Black British independent filmmaker in the 1980s and early 1990s.
+Henry Goule Martin (3 April 1952 – 13 May 2022) was a British independent filmmaker in the 1980s and early 1990s.
 In addition to directing and producing films, he is known for starting the production company Kuumba in 1982 along with filmmakers Menelik Shabazz and Imruh Bakari, which later led to the founding of the noted Ceddo Film and Video Workshop.

 Early life

-Henry Goule Martin was born to Trinidadian parents Claude and Vida Martin in Lewisham, southeast London, in 1952.
+Henry Goule Martin was born at Lewisham Hospital, southeast London on 3 April 1952, to Trinidadian parents Claude and Vida Martin.
 When Martin was three months old, he returned with his parents to Port of Spain, Trinidad and Tobago.
 He spent his formative years immersed in Carnival culture in the Woodbrook neighbourhood of western Port of Spain.
 He discovered his connection to Pan-African ideology among this creative arts scene and the city's anti-colonial street culture.
 Martin returned to England in the early 1970s and studied film at the West Surrey College of Art and Design, Farnham.